LuckyJimJD/CivilProcedure/_cases/McIntyre_Nicastro.md

 [ * * * ]

----

 ## Justice Ginsberg, with whom Justice Sotomayor and Justice Kagan join, dissenting.

 A foreign industrialist seeks to develop a market in the United States for machines it manufactures.
 It hopes to derive substantial revenue from sales it makes to United States purchasers.
 Where in the United States buyers reside does not matter to this manufacturer.
 Its goal is simply to sell as much as it can, wherever it can.
 It excludes no region or State from the market it wishes to reach.
 But, all things considered, it prefers to avoid products liability litigation in the United States.
 To that end, it engages a U.S. distributor to ship its machines stateside.
 Has it succeeded in escaping personal jurisdiction in a State where one of its products is sold and causes injury or even death to a local user?

 Under this Court's pathmarking precedent in _International Shoe Co. v.
 Washington_ and subsequent decisions, one would expect the answer to be unequivocally, "No." But instead, six Justices of this Court, in divergent opinions, tell us that the manufacturer has avoided the jurisdiction of our state courts, except perhaps in States where its products are sold in sizeable quantities.
 Inconceivable as it may have seemed yesterday, the splintered majority today "turn[s] the clock back to the days before modern long-arm statutes when a manufacturer, to avoid being haled into court where a user is injured, need only Pilate-like wash its hands of a product by having independent distributors market it."
-Weintraub, _A Map Out of the Personal Jurisdiction Labyrinth_, 28 U.C.
+Weintraub, _A Map Out of the Personal Jurisdiction Labyrinth,_ 28 U.C.
 D. L.Rev.
 531, 555 (1995).

 ## I